 - The redevelopment of the venue would result in additional demand for food and beverage services.
 However, the estimated increase in the value of supply contracts of $150,000 was not supported by evidence.
 There was also uncertainty as to how much of these supply contracts would be retained in Greater Bendigo.

 Community contributions was given marginal weight.

-- An additional $85,000 per year would be given as community contributions which would have a positive economic impact on community groups in Greater Bendigo.
+- An additional $85,000 a year would be given as community contributions, which would have a positive economic impact on community groups in Greater Bendigo.
 However, these contributions would only be for a short period of time as the entitlements to operate the 44 pokies will expire in August 2022.

 Increased gaming competition in the City of Greater Bendigo was given no weight.

 - Although the application would result in players having an additional gaming venue in Greater Bendigo to choose from, the Bendigo Stadium Ltd already operates two gaming venues with 145 pokies.
 Accordingly, Bendigo Stadium Ltd would increase its share of gaming in Greater Bendigo and decrease the competitiveness of other existing pokies venues.

 Improved financial position of Bendigo Stadium Ltd and purchase of freehold of the venue was given no weight.

 - While Bendigo Stadium Ltd submitted the additional pokies would enable it to purchase the freehold of the venue and improve its financial stability, the commission determined the applicant is already financially sound and its financial viability is not dependent on the additional 44 pokies.

 Gambling expenditure associated with problem gambling was given low to moderate weight.